radareorg/radare2-book/basic_commands/mapping_files.md

 ## Mapping Files

-Radare I/O subsystem allows you to map contents of files into the same I/O space used to contain loaded binary.
+Radare's I/O subsystem allows you to map the contents of files into the same I/O space used to contain a loaded binary.
 New contents can be placed at random offsets.

-The o command permits the user to open a file, this is mapped at offset 0 unless it have a known binary header and then the maps are created in virtual addresses.
+The `o` command permits the user to open a file, this is mapped at offset 0 unless it has a known binary header and then the maps are created in virtual addresses.

 Sometimes, we want to rebase a binary, or maybe we want to load or map the file in a different address.

-When launching r2, the base address can be changed with the -B flag.
-But you must notice the difference when opening files with unknown headers, like bootloaders, so we need to map them using the -m flag (or specifying it as argument to the o command).
+When launching r2, the base address can be changed with the `-B` flag.
+But you must notice the difference when opening files with unknown headers, like bootloaders, so we need to map them using the `-m` flag (or specifying it as argument to the `o` command).

-Being able to open files and map portions of them at random places in memory specifying attributes like permissions and name.
-Is the perfect basic tooling to reproduce an environment like a core file, a debug session, by also loading and mapping all the libraries the binary depends.
+radare2 is able to open files and map portions of them at random places in memory specifying attributes like permissions and name.
+It is the perfect basic tooling to reproduce an environment like a core file, a debug session, by also loading and mapping all the libraries the binary depends on.

 Opening files (and mapping them) is done using the `o` (open) command.
 Let's read the help: